hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 add_filter( 'hcap_protect_form', 'hcap_protect_form_filter', 10, 3 );
 `

-= How to show hCaptcha widget instantly? =
+= How can I show the hCaptcha widget instantly? =

 The plugin loads the hCaptcha script with a delay until user interaction: mouseenter, click, scroll or touch.
 This significantly improves Google Pagespeed Insights score.